ShaneCurcuru/mutualaidarlington.org/gethelp.md

 ## Other Great Resources?
 What Should We Add?

-If you have other groups of volunteers offering to provide services or goods of any kind to Arlington neighbors, please let me know!
+If you have other groups of volunteers offering to provide services or goods of any kind to Arlington neighbors, please let us know!

 Propose a GitHub PR or email [menotomy@shanecurcuru.org](mailto:menotomy@shanecurcuru.org?Subject=MutualAidArlington Get Help Suggestion) with your suggestions.